 In the simplest terms, what the doctors are doing is seeing if FUE hair transplant procedures’ results can be improved by giving the scalp a shot of some rather extreme TLC.

 Interestingly, PRP has not shown much promise as a treatment for genetic hairloss yet.
 Clinical trials have found it to be lacking as a primary hair loss treatment but researchers considered it may have benefits as a secondary hair growth booster.
-This is especially true when used in conjunction with the clinically-proven front-line medications finasteride 1mg and minoxidil, both of which are MHRA and FDA approved for treating male pattern baldness.
+This is especially true when used in conjunction with one or both of the clinically-proven front-line medications finasteride 1mg and minoxidil, which are MHRA licensed and FDA approved for treating male pattern baldness.

 Equally, adipose-derived stem cell treatment is not yet established either, with clinical trials still investigating its viability and efficacy in relation to treating men’s hair loss.

 Nourishing the scalp and follicles is by no means a new concept, however.
-In fact, many Belgravia clients use additional hair growth boosters along with their pharmaceutical hair loss treatments.
-These range from low level light therapy (LLLT) devices, which can be used at home – including the HairMax LaserComb and LaserBands – to highly-targeted hair growth supplements.
+Various hair growth supporting products already exist for this purpose, and can be used alongside the established hair loss treatments.
+These range from low level light therapy (LLLT) devices, which can be used at home – including the HairMax LaserComb – to highly-targeted hair growth supplements.

-LLLT uses medical-grade laser light-emitting diodes to stimulate the hair follicles, and is a convenient therapy to carry out at home, thanks to a range of FDA cleared devices such as the HairMax LaserBand 82.
+LLLT uses medical-grade laser light-emitting diodes to stimulate the hair follicles, and is a convenient therapy to carry out at home, thanks to a range of FDA cleared devices such as LaserBands.

-Belgravia’s exclusively-developed premium food supplement for healthy hair growth – Hair Vitalics for Men – comes at things from a different, complementary angle.
-Whilst not intended to replace a balanced diet, Hair Vitalics can not only provide nutritional support in optimum doses via its unique combination of key vitamins, minerals, amino acids and botanicals shown to benefit the hair; it also includes saw palmetto which has been shown to reduce serum levels of DHT and is not necessarily something many people would otherwise ingest via their regular food intake.
+Belgravia has developed a premium food supplement – Hair Vitalics for Men – which also comes at things from a different, complementary angle.
+Whilst not intended to replace a balanced diet, Hair Vitalics can not only provide nutritional support via its unique combination of key vitamins, minerals, amino acids and botanicals but it also contains biotin, selenium and zinc for the maintenance of normal healthy hair growth.

 Belgravia does not offer hair transplants, instead providing hair loss treatment courses featuring a mix of proven medications and hair growth boosters tailored to the specific condition, pattern and level of hairloss in each individual.

-This rounded, non-surgical approach can help to reduce hair fall and encourage new hairs to grow, as well as preventing baldness on an on-going basis, whilst maintaining healthy hair as long as the hair follicles are still active.
+Taking a non-surgical approach can help to reduce hair fall and encourage new hairs to grow, as well as preventing baldness on an on-going basis, as long as the hair follicles are still active.
 Once the skin takes on a smooth, shiny appearance, such as at the temples in cases of a receding hairline for example, this indicates that the follicles are no longer capable of producing hair.
 In these instances surgery may be the only option, if there is suitable donor hair available.
-For any other cases where there are signs of hairloss with areas of hair thinning rather than baldness, a pharmaceutical route may produce encouraging results.
+But, to be sure which options are applicable, a personal consultation with a hair loss specialist is always recommended.